 - You agree to all program requirements and provide the proper documentation.
 Full program guidelines can be found below.

-- Landlords and tenants who are related by blood or marriage are not eligible to apply for this program.
+- Landlords and tenants who are legally related are not eligible to apply for this program.
 Instead the tenant should apply for rental assistance through one of our partners agencies.
-Click on “TENANTS" here to find out more about this program and how to apply.
+Click on “TENANTS" here to find out more about this program and how to apply:

 W-9 Form W9 form must be dated in 2020 and include a local mailing address if applicable

 (If you are an individual looking for rental or mortgage assistance please call 211 or visit www.211Colorado.org to find out how to apply).

 To Qualify for the Emergency Housing Assistance Program (EHAP):

 - You were unable to pay your rent or mobile home lot rent because you experienced financial need due to COVID-19.

 - Your household monthly income is at or below the maximum income listed here.